 The square body design, called “the Rounded Line” by the GM, is pretty distinctive and holds up even today.
 It was considered revolutionary at the time.
 The third generation Chevy is one of the first vehicles developed with the use of a wind tunnel.

 We’ve contacted Evan Monte from Phoenix, Arizona who owns the 1987 Chevy Silverado V10.
-In its last year of production, GM changed the C/K-Series nameplate replacing it with the R/V-Series where V-Series represented the 4WD version.
+In its last year of production, GM changed the C/K-Series nameplate replacing it with the R/V-Series where V-Series represented the fuel injection.
 The truck has a great sentimental value for Evan because his family has owned it since the 90s.
 He always loved tinkering around with the vehicle with his dad and they completely transformed it together in their family garage preserving classic lines and adding modern design touches.
 6-inch lift, powder-coated and color-matched suspension look amazing.
 Receiving so much care and attention, this unique Chevy truck will serve its owners for generations to come.

 “The truck has a great sentimental value for Evan because his family has owned it since the 90s”